amossoma/liberum-coloniam-deductam/README.md

-# liberum-coloniam-deductam
+# Liberum Coloniam Deductam
-Liberum Coloniam Deductam - new version of FreeColonization
+Liberum Coloniam Deductam - this is new version of FreeColonization.

+## Postulates
+- free
+- multiplatform